Clues to inside-out quenching in quiescent galaxies at $1.2\lesssim z\lesssim2.2$: Age, Fe-, and Mg-abundance gradients from JWST-SUSPENSE: Results

 Finally, in the right column of Fig.~\ref{fig:grads_vs_params}, we compare our gradients to spatially resolved stellar kinematics measured in \cite{Slob_2025}.
-In particular, \cite{Slob_2025} derived their kinematic measurements from the NIRSpec-MSA spectra using a forward modelling approach.
+In particular, \cite{Slob_2025} derive their kinematic measurements from the NIRSpec-MSA spectra using a forward modelling approach.
 We show our stellar population gradients as a function of their $V_{r_{\rm e}}/\sigma_0$, where a higher value of $V_{r_{\rm e}}/\sigma_0$ indicates more rotational support.
-We find a significant negative correlation between our age gradients and $V_{r_{\rm e}}/\sigma_0$, and a mild negative correlation between our [Fe/H] gradients and $V_{r_{\rm e}}/\sigma_0$ (which is insignificant).
-Thus, galaxies with more rotational support may have more strongly negative age and [Fe/H] gradients.
-On the other hand, \cite{Greene_2019} found no significant correlations between stellar population gradients and the ratio of rotational to dispersion support in massive, local, elliptical galaxies.
-We discuss our trends in Sections~\ref{sec:quenching} and \ref{sec:assembly}.
+We find a significant negative correlation between our age gradients and $V_{r_{\rm e}}/\sigma_0$.
+Thus, galaxies with more rotational support may have more strongly negative age gradients (with their cores being much older than their outskirts).
+On the other hand, \cite{Greene_2019} find no significant correlations between stellar population gradients and the ratio of rotational to dispersion support in massive local elliptical galaxies.
+We discuss our trends in Section~\ref{sec:discussion}.